Turkey Creek CD's Board of Supervisors

 Initially, to supplement the cost-share component of the program, Turkey Creek CD successfully applied for funds from the Colorado State Conservation Board’s (CSCB) Matching Grants Program.
 The District has also partnered with South Pueblo County CD who was awarded a grant from the CSCB to further fund the program.
 Proceeds from those grants and money supplied by the County has helped to treat several hundred acres of noxious weeds throughout Pueblo County.

-Now starting the Noxious Weed Control Program's 10th year, Turkey Creek CD is looking forward to continuing this positive and effective program for the residents of Pueblo County.
+Turkey Creek CD looks forward to continuing this positive and effective program for the residents of Pueblo County.

 See our Cost Share section for more info on the Noxious Weed Control Program!

-The Turkey Creek CD Board could not do its job without the support and technical assistance of the local Natural Resources Conservation Service and the Pueblo County Board of County Commissioners and various offices in the Pueblo County Government.
+The Turkey Creek CD Board could not do its job without the support and technical assistance of the local Natural Resources Conservation Service offices and the support of the Pueblo County Board of County Commissioners and Pueblo County Government offices.
 Our job is made easier because of support from the South Pueblo County Conservation District, the Colorado State Conservation Board, the Colorado Association of Conservation Districts, the Colorado State Department of Agriculture, the Colorado State Land Board, and a host of other conservation agencies working for a noxious-weed-free Colorado.